2015-16 Undergraduate and Graduate Catalogs

 NURS 364.
 Maternal Newborn Nursing.
 4 Hours.

-Applies current theories, concepts and competencies in evidence based Maternal-Newborn Nursing.
-Provides experiences in caring for women, childbearing, families and newborns in the hospital, clinci and community.
-Compares the nursing roles in Maternal-Newborn Nursing.
+Applies current theories, concepts and competencies in evidence based maternal-newborn nursing.
+Provides experiences in caring for women, childbearing, families and newborns in the hospital, clinic and community.
+Compares the nursing roles in maternal-newborn nursing.
+CS - 30; C/L = 90.

 NURS 383.
 Professional Nursing I. 3 Hours.

 Professional Nursing I introduces the student to the nature of baccalaureate nursing, including the Department of Nursing Philosophy and curricular concepts.
 Students explore various nursing roles and theories in a variety of traditional and nontraditional settings.
-Pre-requisite: acceptance into RN to BSN program.
+Prerequisite: acceptance into BSN program.

 NURS 394.
 Nursing Internship.
 1-6 Hour.